flamelily-bluescsi/bluescsi/molex.md

 {% include carousel1.html %}

-This is to purchase a Molex floppy adpater to convert you BlueSCSI from a floppy power connector to the larger mmore common IDE Molex connector.
+This is to purchase a Molex floppy adpater to convert your BlueSCSI from a floppy power connector to the larger more common IDE Molex connector.

 * Additional cost molex adapter
 * ONLY purchase with a BlueSCSI